shmcminn/digitalframeworks-spring19/README.md

 **Class 6: Storytelling and the design process and final project pitches** (May 9)
 * Case study: The CBC Missing and Murdered Indigenous Women Project
 * Pitch session!
 Do a two-minute pitch of your final project.
+Final project details [here](https://github.com/rshorey/digitalframeworks-spring18/blob/master/finalproject.md)
 * In-class assignment tk

 **Class 7: Data visualization** (May 16)